Legal Services Regulation - the need for reform

 Most of the legislation covering the operation and regulation of the legal market is more than 40 years old.
 It is increasingly out of date and unfit for purpose.
 While some reforms were brought in 2007 and 2010, the whole framework can be confusing and, in some cases, contradictory.
 New legislation is needed to better protect consumers and allow the Scottish legal services market to thrive.

-A new Bill on reforming regulation
+A new Bill to reform regulation

 A new Regulation of Legal Services (Scotland) Bill was introduced to the Scottish Parliament on 20 April 2023.